Aleixdiazzz/motorBikeCollectionApi/motorbikecollectionapi/apiDocumentation.md

 # Motorcycle API Documentation

 ## Description
-This API provides endpoints to manage motorcycle data, including adding, updating, deleting motorcycles, comparing motorcycles, and fetching collections.
+This API provides endpoints to manage motorcycle data, including adding, updating, deleting motorcycles, comparing motorcycles, managing collections and owners.

 ## Base URL
 The base URL for all endpoints is `http://localhost:8080/motorbikes`.